-Fortunately from years of advanced research in the disease, scientists have been able to identify risk-factors involved with anything that could potentially increase your chances of the disease.
-There is no known cause for what may cause each case of breast cancer, some may develop it based on lifestyle-related factors or hormone levels.
-Others could develop the disease from inherited gene changes which are passed down from family members, or acquired gene mutation which would develop over time.
-Even though there is no sure way to prevent breast cancer, there are still many things people can do that might lower their risk of the disease.
-But with the efforts of organizations like Bakersfield Discovery Shop of American Cancer Society, we become one step closer to the cure.
-Click the link to learn more about the scientific research and information behind Breast Cancer >>
+Fortunately, from years of advanced research in the disease, scientists have been able to identify risk factors involved with anything that could potentially increase your chances of the disease.
+There is no known cause for what may cause each case of breast cancer.
+Some may develop it based on lifestyle-related factors or hormone levels.
+Others could develop the disease from inherited gene changes which are passed down from family members.
+An acquired gene mutation that would develop over time, is another way the disease can develop.

 Getting to Know Bakersfield Discovery Shop